duneanalytics/docs/docs/api/api-reference/latest_results.md

 # [GET] Latest Query Results

-Here"s how to get the latest results of a query, regardless of the job id/run.
+Here's how to get the latest results of a query, regardless of the job id/run.

 ## Arguments

 None required.
 For query params, we recommend you to not have spaces for a parameter, use underscore instead like `https://api.dune.com/api/v1/query/2340912/results?params.LooksRare%20Wash%20Trading%20Filter=ON`.
-If no query params provided, will fetch latest results regardless of parameter (not just default!)
+If no query params are provided, the request will fetch the latest results regardless of parameter (not just default!)

 ## Returns

 Returns the latest execution id and results of the run.

 !!!note "Keep in mind"
-    - this endpoint does NOT trigger execution
+    - this endpoint does NOT trigger execution but does consume credits through datapoints

     - you only need to pass the id in then you get latest results that was executed